elnurqurb4nov/European-Banking-Risk-Intelligence-Platform/README.md

 python scripts/07_final_risk_scoring.py
 ```

 > Each script saves its outputs to `data/processed/`.
 Final charts are saved to `outputs/`.
+The Power BI dashboard reads from the processed CSV files.

 ---